No. 51: Randy Johnson

 But the Legend of Randy Johnson merely started that day.
 Who could forget all that he meant to the team after that?

-So what’s the moral of whatever this story has become?
 Pay attention to those kids you hang out with in college who may not always be the gangling, useless knuckleheads you think they’ll turn out to be.
 Because years later, when you try to reconnect with them, they’re likely to easily forget you ever existed.

 The legacy

-In March of 1999, Johnson, who just signed a deal to join the Arizona Diamondbacks, struck out four of the six University of Arizona batters he faced in an exhibition game in Tuscon, Ariz.
+In March of 1999, Johnson, who just signed a free-agent deal to join the Arizona Diamondbacks, struck out four of the six University of Arizona batters he faced in an exhibition game in Tuscon, Ariz.

 “I’m getting back at U of A for all those beatings I used to take at USC,” said Johnson, who last faced the Wildcats in 1985 and walked six, gave up six runs and 13 hits and absorbed a 7-3 loss.